sahilrao01/NeuroForge-Adaptive-Intelligence/PROJECT_DOCUMENTATION.md

 ## 🙌 ACKNOWLEDGMENTS

-Created with Comet AI Automation
-Original, novel architecture - NOT based on existing frameworks
+Create by Sahil yadav, novel architecture - NOT based on existing frameworks
 Designed for production-grade AI/ML applications

 ---